-Local staff and volunteers review the child’s growth and provide eggs, Incaparina (a fortified corn- and soy-based product popular in Guatemala), and a fortified peanut butter product for the child to consume every day.
+Local 32 Volcanes staff and volunteers review the child’s growth and provide eggs, Incaparina (a fortified corn- and soy-based product popular in Guatemala), and a fortified peanut butter product for the child to consume every day.
 The fortified peanut butter products are produced by Edesia, a Rhode Island based non-profit that works to treat and prevent malnutrition.
 Pre-natal vitamins for the mothers and children’s vitamins for all other children under 13 years of age in the family are also provided.

 How You Can Help:

-Donations -- Donations will support medical care and health education in the Nutrition Program.
+Donations -- Donations will support medical care, food, and health education in the Nutrition Program.

 A grant from Timmy Global Health also funds the Nutrition Program.